Violent incidents in reaction to the Gaza war: Midwest

-West
+Western United States

 The Council on American–Islamic Relations (CAIR) in Los Angeles called for an investigation to be opened by the University of California, Los Angeles after a group of men entered a space used by students watching a webinar of an ongoing panel titled "The Crisis in Palestine".
 The men reportedly damaged students property, verbally assaulted them calling them "terrorists" and physically threatening them before campus security removed them from the area.
 One of the group was allegedly spotted later at a on-campus vigil for Israel.

 On 4 November, an Arab Muslim student at Stanford University in California was hit by car driven by a white man who yelled, "fuck you and your people."
 The incident was investigated as a hate crime.

-East
+Eastern United States

 Chapters of CAIR have reported other instances of Islamophobia since the war began with two alleged assaults' in Brooklyn, New York City and an individual who pointed a gun at pro-Palestine demonstrators outside of the Pennsylvania state capitol.
 On October 28, a Princeton University staff member who took issue with a message assaulted a student at a protest.

 On 25 November, three Palestinian college students from Brown University, Haverford College, and Trinity College in Burlington, Vermont were confronted and shot and wounded by a white man, leaving one of the students in critical condition.

 On 4 January 2024, an imam in New Jersey was killed.
 On 19 January 2024, Columbia University students reported that a hazardous chemical was sprayed at or near student protesters, while a pro-Palestinian divestment now rally was held.
 At least ten protestors reported physical symptoms with three seeking medical attention.
 The substance was identified by some protestors as Skunk, manufactured by the Israeli firm Odortec and has been used against demonstrators in the West Bank.

 In October 2024, 23-year-old Jennifer Guilbeault was indicted for second-degree assault as a hate crime, third-degree assault as a hate crime, and second-degree aggravated harassment for a unprovoked attack with pepper spray on a Muslim Uber driver on the Upper East Side in New York City.
 In April 2025 Guilbeault pleaded guilty to a misdemeanor harassment charge and was sentenced to 100 hours of community service and ordered to take a bias training course.
 In Brooklyn, a group of unknown individuals were being investigated after they made anti-Palestinian comments toward a couple and punched them in the face multiple times.